lewagon/dotfiles/01-Ruby/01-Programming-basics/TEACHERS.md

 ### Morning lecture

 That's one of the most important lectures.
-Don't underestimate how hard it is for beginners to understand simple concepts: variable assignation, method definition vs method call, etc..
-Above all, **avoid digressions**, even if some smart guy asks you a very cool questions on `Proc` :).
-Stay in the scope and keep it simple, spending more time answering questions on simple but crucial concepts.
+It's very difficult for beginners to understand simple concepts: variable assignation, method definition vs method call, etc.. **Try to avoid digressions**, even if some smart guy asks you a very cool questions on `Proc` :).
+Stay in the scope and keep it simple, spending more time answering questions on simple (but crucial) concepts.

 #### Built-in objects

-- Spend some time on the slides.
-- You may switch on IRB to live-code examples of small operations on built-in objects.
+Spend some time on the slides.
+You may switch on IRB to live-code examples of small operations on built-in objects.

 #### How to run your code?

 - **Main message**: IRB is the **playground to make experiments**, your ruby file is your source code.
 So play with IRB and **then** write your solution in your file, not the other way around.
-A cool thing to do  is to ask the class to suggest a simple treatment (capitalize word, count letters, etc..) and find the good method on Google/StackOverflow/ruby doc with them to show them the approach.
-And then to show them how to test the method in IRB.
 - Show how to launch IRB, how to quit it, and explain its outputs.
+- A cool thing to do is to ask the class a simple treatment (capitalize word, count letters, etc..) and then show them the good methodology => **Google/StackOverflow/ruby doc/IRB to experiment**.
 - Show how to run a ruby script from the terminal and how to display results with `puts`.
 - **Very important**: make them understand that a ruby program can run without printing things on a terminal and that `puts` is just a usefull method as the terminal is our only interface at the moment (you can tease them & say that it will be a web page later on).

 #### Variables

-- **Spend time on this!**.
+- **Spend time on this**.
 Go along the slides.
 Go to the white board to make "shoes box" drawings.
 Whatever it takes to make them understand.
 Here is some way of explaining it: a variable is like a **named** shoes box containing a value.
 When we define it, we put a value in the shoes box.
 When we use it, we use this value.
 When we re-assign it, we change this value, etc, etc..

 - Take your time on assignment and re-assignment coding 2 or 3 different examples of you choice in a ruby file.
 Ask them questions to ensure they get it!
 Hammer on the fact that a **variable is not a string**, it has no `""` :)